abdilfaruq/SimpleDice/README.md

 # Simple Dice
-**SimpleDice** is the webapp game  built using HTML, CSS, and Bootstrap.
+**SimpleDice** is the webapp game  built using HTML, CSS, and JavaScript.

 When we refresh our web site then our dice get thrown randomly, so that player 1 and player 2 both have their own dice values, and our web site will announce a winner depending on whose dice value was higher.